febos/SQUARNA/README.md

     c=FILENAME / config=FILENAME [DEFAULT: see description]

-        Path to a config file, see file "def.conf" for the format details.
+        Path to a config file or a name of a built-in config, see file "def.conf" for the format details.
         In the alignment-based mode, the default config file is ali.conf.
 In the single-sequence mode the default config for sequences under 500nts is def.conf, for sequences between 500 and 1000nts - 500.conf, and for sequences over 1000nts in length - 1000.conf.
+        Built-in configs:
-        def.conf is recommended by default for RNAs under 500nts. alt.conf is recommended for short pseudoknotted RNAs.
-        500.conf is recommended for RNAs longer 500 nts.
+        c=def (def.conf) is recommended by default for RNAs under 500nts. c=alt (alt.conf) is recommended for short pseudoknotted RNAs. c=500 (500.conf) is recommended for RNAs longer 500 nts. c=1000 (1000.conf) is recommended for RNAs longer 1000 nts.
-        1000.conf is recommended for RNAs longer 1000 nts. sk.conf is recommended with SHAPE data input.
+        c=sk (sk.conf) is recommended with SHAPE data input.

     s=STRING / seq=STRING / sequence=STRING [DEFAULT: None]